Mridul-Rajbhar/Mridul-Rajbhar/README.md

 - 👋 Hi, I’m @Mridul-Rajbhar, BE Computer Engineering, Expected 2022 Graduate
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Unity
+- 🌱 I’m a Java Developer working in Mastek
 - 📫 How to reach me mridulrajbhar12@gmail.com

 <!---